 September is Emergency Preparedness Month

-WRENTHAM — Town Administrator and Emergency Management Director Kevin Sweet would like to offer residents tips about making an emergency plan and kit to prepare your family for any emergency during Emergency Preparedness Month.
+WRENTHAM — Town Administrator and Emergency Management Director Kevin Sweet would like to offer Wrentham residents tips about ensuring the safety of vulnerable populations ahead of an emergency, as part of Emergency Preparedness Month.

 September has been declared by Gov. Charlie Baker to be Emergency Preparedness Month.
 Residents are encouraged to use resources provided by the Massachusetts Emergency Management Agency (MEMA) to prepare themselves, their family, their property and their community for an emergency or natural disaster.

 Vulnerable populations include children, seniors, pets and those living with disabilities or who may be immunocompromised.
 During an emergency or natural disaster, it is imperative that any emergency plan or response takes into account the specific needs of these groups.